aegismichael4/CMPM-121-D3/PLAN.md

 - [x] refactor map to allow updates to position
 - [x] add face buttons to allow user to change current position
-- [] reduce possible collection distance
+- [x] reduce possible collection distance
-- [] desaturate cells that are outside of collection rang
+- [x] darken cells that are outside of collection range
+- [] generate and unload cells proceedurally as the player moves around the map